CodeSolz/Better-Find-and-Replace/readme.txt

 * Ultimate powerful options for Search and replace **Serialized Data** in Database
 * Remove any item from **Serialized Data** in Database
 * Assign a specific role to manage this plugin for lower level of users
+* Real-time find and replace compatible with Gutenberg and other block / page builders

 == How to replace in DB? ==
 * First create a report by selecting *dry run* from bottom of the setting section